Gov. Tim Walz: Better vaccine supply gives Minnesota 'golden opportunity' in COVID-19 fight

-Following a tour of a mass vaccination site in Brooklyn Center, the governor said he was encouraged because the positivity rate of diagnostic testing for COVID-19 had dropped below 5% for only the second time since Sept.
-17 in Minnesota.
-The rate peaked at 15.5% on Nov.
+Following a tour of a mass vaccination site in Brooklyn Center, the governor said he was encouraged because the positivity rate of diagnostic testing for COVID-19 had dropped below 5% in Minnesota for only the second time since Sept.
+17. The rate peaked at 15.5% on Nov.
 10 amid a severe wave that filled hospitals to near capacity.

 "That is a huge win for all of us," Walz said.
 "That means less people are getting it, it's spreading at a slower rate, and more people are getting vaccinated.
 So we're starting to win that fight a little bit."

-Through Tuesday, 320,347 people had received at least first doses of two-dose COVID-19 vaccine in Minnesota and 85,217 people had completed the series.
+Through Tuesday, 320,347 people had received at least a first dose of the two-dose COVID-19 vaccine in Minnesota, and 85,217 people had completed the series.

 The state's immediate supply of federally controlled vaccine increased to 826,625 first and second doses, but Walz said the state for the first time on Thursday received a three-week estimate that includes a 16% increase in shipments.

-Heightened interest and scarce supply haves fueled criticisms of the state's vaccine approach, which followed federal guidance to prioritize health care workers and long-term care residents.
+Heightened interest and scarce supply has fueled criticisms of the state's vaccine approach, which followed federal guidance to prioritize health care workers and long-term care residents.

 Outpatient clinicians and dentists are to be in the priority group, but many are still waiting even as Minnesota this week launched a mass vaccination in St. Paul of 15,000 teachers and conducted a second week of vaccinations for people 65 and older at nine sites around the state.

-Walz said he is in the "doghouse" because his mother-in-law was among the more than 200,000 who entered a lottery for vaccination at those sites this week, but was not selected for one of less than 10,000 appointments.
+Walz said he is in the "doghouse" because his mother-in-law was among the more than 200,000 who entered a lottery for vaccination at those sites this week but was not selected for one of fewer than 10,000 appointments.

 He encouraged "a good neighbor" approach among Minnesotans to make sure the neediest people get vaccinated first against a pandemic that has caused 6,140 deaths and 458,633 known infections.
 People 65 and older have suffered 13% of known infections but 83% of COVID-19 deaths — including 15 of 16 deaths reported Thursday in Dakota, Hennepin, Isanti, Kittson, Olmsted, Ramsey, Rice, Sherburne, Stearns and Washington counties.